Summary

 Pornography often doesn’t represent a healthy approach to sex and relationships.

 Pornography is not a new thing but the way that we consume it has changed.
 Smart devices mean that it has never been easier to access.
 While there is absolutely nothing wrong with being curious about sex, this ease of access means children might be watching pornography before they’re fully ready.
-Pornography rarely doesn’t show a healthy attitude to sex and relationships.
+Pornography rarely shows a healthy attitude to sex and relationships.

 Fantasy vs Reality